-* Project Description: Clinic of CCP locates 30 min from center of Baku.
-It is a good facility, which was built in 2008 by the international team of MMI.
-The building consists of two floors.
-There are a nice operation area and consultation rooms at the first floor, administration area is on the second floor.
-This project is also designed to share experience with the local doctors, both in the classroom & hands on while doing consolations & surgeries
+* Project Description: The CCP clinic is located 30 min from the city center of Baku.
+It is a high quality facility which that was built in 2008 by MMI.
+The building consists of two floors; an operation area and consultation rooms on the first floor, and an administration area on the second floor.
+This project is also designed to share experiences with the local doctors, both in the classroom & hands on while doing consolations & surgeries.

 23m (77 ft)

-The months May, June, July, August and September have nice weather with a good average temperature.
+The months of May, June, July, August and September have mild weather and temperature.

 Travelling on a Project